conacts/obsidian/Magnetic Field.md

 3. Our created magnetic field exerts forces on earth's magnetic poles.
 The force on the north pole is parallel to $\vec{B}$.
 The force on the south pole is opposite to $\vec{B}$
 ![[Pasted image 20220327011901.png |300]]

-## 29.3 The Source of the Magnetic Field: Moving Charges

-## 29.4 The Magnetic Field of a Current

-## 29.5 Magnetic Dipoles

-## 29.6  Ampère’s Law and Solenoids

-## 29.7 The Magnetic Force on a Moving Charge

-## 29.8 Magnetic Forces on Current-Carrying Wires

-## 29.9 Forces and Torques on Current Loops